Meadow Brook (Lackawanna River tributary)

+headwaters area land use is dominated by the Keystone Landfill and Interstate 81.The Dunmore Cemetery and the Forest Hill Cemetery are in the stream's vicinity.
+Meadow Brook is a first-order stream.

 Course

 Meadow Brook begins near the Dunmore Cemetery in Dunmore.
 It flows north-northwest for a short distance before turning west for a few tenths of a mile.
 The stream then turns west-southwest for more than a mile, entering Scranton and losing its surface flow.
 It then turns southwest for a few tenths of a mile, briefly regaining its surface flow before losing it again and gaining it once more.
 A short distance further downstream, the stream reaches its confluence with the Lackawanna River.

 Meadow Brook joins the Lackawanna River 11.83 mi upriver of its mouth.

 Tributaries

 Meadow Brook used to have a tributary.
 However, the tributary was destroyed by operations by the Price-Pancost Coal Company in the 1890s, the construction of Interstate 81, and the construction of the Marywood University campus in the 1960s.

 Hydrology and climate

 Meadow Brook experiences complete flow loss in some reaches.
 Reaches of the stream have also been entirely destroyed by past mining or post-mining development.
 It mainly serves as a sewer shed and its flow consists of intermittent stormwater flows.
 There is one stormwater detention facility in the stream's watershed.
 It is owned by the Swift Fence Company.

 Several combined sewer overflows in the watershed of Meadow Brook have been identified and removed since the 1990s.
 The stream typically has a dry streambed.
 Large amounts of debris have been found in the stream and the streambed, including landscape waste, floral waste, tree debris, and trash.
 Large deposits of sediment are also present near Jefferson Avenue.

 At its mouth, the peak annual discharge of Meadow Brook has a 10 percent chance of reaching 630 cuft/s.
 It has a 2 percent chance of reaching 850 cuft/s and a 1 percent chance of reaching 950 cuft/s.
 The peak annual discharge has a 0.2 percent chance of reaching 1110 cuft/s.
 Springtime water temperature measurements of the stream have ranged from 54 to 59 F.